-Healthy ice cream treats are the best, and this Coconut Banana Nice Cream doesn’t disappoint!
+Healthy ice cream treats are the best, and this creamy Banana Nice Cream recipe doesn’t disappoint!
 It’s very popular with kids and it’s the perfect healthy dessert because there’s no added sugar.
-It’s made from 3 simple ingredients, and is oh so creamy.
+It’s made from 3 simple ingredients and is oh so creamy.
 You may come to love this one so much you’ll always have frozen bananas on hand to make this in minutes.
 It’s the texture of soft serve and so good just as it is.
 Or you can jazz it up with any of the toppings listed.
 As a bonus it’s dairy free and vegan as well!

 We’re huge ice cream fans around here, so it’s nice to have some extra healthy options on hand for when the craving strikes!
 This nice cream gets a boost from coconut cream and vanilla giving it wonderful flavor and a dreamy soft serve texture.